ccheshirecat/volant/README.md

 > **The modular microVM orchestration engine.**

+Volant lets you spin up fully isolated microVMs as easily as running a container — with real kernels, VFIO passthrough, and cloud-init built in.

 Volant turns microVMs into a first-class runtime surface.
 The project ships a control plane, CLI, and agent that speak a common plugin manifest so teams can run secure, stateful workloads without stitching together networking, scheduling, and lifecycle plumbing themselves.

 Runtime-specific behavior lives in signed manifests and their associated artifacts.
 The core engine stays lean while plugin authors ship the kernels/initramfs overlays and workload processes their runtime requires.
 Operators decide which manifests to install and must reference one whenever a VM is created.

+Together with fledge — the artifact builder — Volant provides a complete solution for building and deploying microVM's with custom applications embedded in initramfs, or with the regular OCI images we are familiar with.

+Cloud-init support makes Volant ideal for dev sandboxes, while VFIO passthrough allows for isolation of GPU and AI workloads.

+## Batteries Included By Default

+Volant ships with sensible defaults out of the box, lowering the barrier to entry while keeping full configurability for power users

+However, Volant is built to be modular, scriptable and configurable beyond those defaults, and advanced users can customize it to their own needs.

+For instance, the Kestrel agent acts as a robust PID1 and is responsible for setting up the guest environment in multiple scenarios, and also acts as a secure proxy to workloads inside network-isolated VM's over vsock, providing a frictionless path to maximum isolation.

+If you require more fine-grained control, it is possible to override the kernel paths and the fledge artifact builder has flags for --no-kernel, --no-init, or --init <path>.
+Refer to the documentation for more details.

 ---